ngs-docs/2021-august-remote-computing/docs/09-automation-snakemake.md

 salmon index --index yeast_orfs --transcripts orf_coding.fasta.gz
 ```

-This is what the final snakefile should look like:
+This is what the snakefile should look like:

 ```
 rule all: